St. Louis Social Security Disability Lawyers

 Workers earn four credits per year for earning a fairly minimal income of $5,200.
 Workers typically need 40 credits, so they basically must have worked for ten years before becoming disabled in order to be eligible for benefits.
 Younger people that became disabled before they had a chance to work for ten years can qualify with fewer credits.
 A 23-year-old can qualify with six credits, or a year and a half of work.
 A qualified person can also make his or her spouse or children eligible for the program.
 The benefits are relatively modest, on average about $11,880 annually in 2016.

 What are Common Reasons to get on Social Security Disability in St. Louis?

 According to this guide, there are a number of reasons an injured employee may seek or receive social security disability.
 These include:

 - Joint injury

 Social Security Disability Legal Advice

 A person that is seeking Social Security Disability must go through an interview with a Disability Determination Services examiner.
-The examiner will look at the available medical records and make a determination if the person is so severely disabled he or she is unable to work.
-This can be a complicated process of comparing the functional limitations of a patient’s condition to the needs of the job he or she used to do.
-For that reason, it is hard for a patient to ever really know if he or she will be considered disabled until after going through the process and potentially even an appeal.
+The examiner will look at the available medical records and make a determination if the person is so severely disabled that they are unable to work.
+This can be a complicated process of comparing the functional limitations of a patient’s condition to the needs of the job they used to do.
+For that reason, it is hard for a patient to ever really know if they will be considered disabled until after going through the process and potentially even an appeal.

-According the Social Security Disability program administrators, one in five Americans has a disability.
+According to the SSD program administrators, one in five Americans has a disability.
 That is 56 million people in total, and 38 million of those have severe disabilities.
 If you are struggling to hold down a job because of a medical condition, you may be able to qualify for Social Security Disability.
-You may not be able to live on those benefits, but they may work in conjunction with other programs like worker’s compensation to help put you get back on your feet after an injury.
+You may not be able to live on those benefits, but they may work in conjunction with other programs like workers’ compensation to help put you get back on your feet after an injury.